WojciechMatuszewski/programming-notes/aws-stuff.md

 * you can **create private hosted zone on R53** with **multivalue answer** to **target multiple read replicas** with one DNS query.

+- to have read replicas with RDS you **have to have backups enabled**.

 #### Multi-AZ

 - when choosing **multi-az deployment** data is **replicated synchronously**